jjshawshaw/MKS21X-FinalProject/README.md

 - modified the add and remove methods
 - added a key tracker and updated the header to directions
 - cleaned up the code and got rid of useless methods
+- the product of the program now writes to a file that is specified within the parameters upon running